nodejs/wiki-archive/Breaking-changes-between-v4-LTS-and-v6-LTS.md

 For breaking changes in other versions, please see our [list of breaking changes per version](https://github.com/nodejs/node/wiki#apibreaking-changes).

-For breaking changes between other version, please see [this Node.js wiki list](https://github.com/nodejs/node/wiki#apibreaking-changes).

 **Note to readers**: `#` is synonymous with `.prototype.`, and indicates the property is available on instances of that class.
 Example: `Object#toString()` is equivalent to `Object.prototype.toString()`.